What is the Care Economy?

 An average day | each block represents 1hr of a day

-Daily living care demands more than half of all the care required in a day.
+Daily Living care demands more than half of all the care required in a day.
 No matter the age group, our ability to thrive requires time to care for our basic needs like providing food, shelter, and clothing.

 Now that we understand care across the stages of life and by focus, the next question we might ask is: